dafny-lang/dafny/docs/DafnyRef/Types.md

 The example defines a type `IStream` of infinite streams, with constructor `ICons` and destructors `head` and `tail`.
 Function `Mult` performs pointwise multiplication on infinite streams of integers, defined using a co-recursive call (which is evaluated lazily).
-Co-predicate `Below` is defined as a greatest fix-point, which intuitively means that the co-predicate will take on the value true if the recursion goes on forever without determining a different value.
-The co-lemma states the theorem `Below(a, Mult(a, a))`.
+Greatest predicate `Below` is defined as a greatest fix-point, which intuitively means that the co-predicate will take on the value true if the recursion goes on forever without determining a different value.
+The greatest lemma states the theorem `Below(a, Mult(a, a))`.
 Its body gives the proof, where the recursive invocation of the co-lemma corresponds to an invocation of the co-induction hypothesis.